openstack-archive/release-tools/README.rst

 process_bugs.py
 ---------------

-This script fetches bugs for a project (by default all "FixCommitted" bugs) and sets a milestone target for them (--settarget) and/or sets their status to "Fix Released" (--fixrelease).
+This script fetches bugs for a project (by default all "FixCommitted" bugs, or all open bugs targeted to a given milestone if you pass the --milestone argument) and sets a milestone target for them (--settarget) and/or sets their status to "Fix Released" (--fixrelease).

 It ignores bugs that have already a milestone set, if that milestone does not match the one in --settarget.